Toma400/Tribalify/readme.md

   - Added `isAny` and `isAll` functions
   - Added tuple conversions to pair/triad
   - Fixed:
-    - Not accessible pair/triad fields
+    - [NOT YET] Not accessible pair/triad fields
 -->